 Why do I need to add labels?

-These labels are partly required to ensure that our software is accessibility compliant.
-For example, screen-readers used by people with visibility problems will pick up the information included within an accessibility label field, so the end-user understands what information they are supposed to be adding into an answer component.
+Screen-readers used by people with visibility problems will pick up the information included within an accessibility label field whether it is hidden or not, so the end-user understands what information they are supposed to be adding into an answer component.

 If you’re interested, this Youtube video provides a more in-depth overview of accessibility labels and their importance.